AustinMathuw/EECS291/Using Git on the HPCC.md

 ## Part 4: Pull from the HPCC to your computer

 If there are multiple people working on the same project, the origin may updated without your local clone knowing.
-To simultate this, follow these steps:
+To simulate this, follow these steps:

 1. In a directory away from you local clone of the repository, open a terminal, make another clone, and jump inside it: